723Studio/X-Com-From-the-Ashes/README.md

 * **Ruslan Makovkin** - unit inventory and ufopedia image assets;
 * **DaManWithGun** - lore articles, stylistic and grammar changes in English localization;
 * **pedroterzero** - help with cone lightning engine feature development;
+* **Buscher** - great help with testing, fixing bugs in the engine code and rulesets.

 ## Support
 I realize I have a tremendous amount of work to do.
 I'll be happy to have any kind of support.
 Visit my [Discord server](https://discord.gg/epmtzH9), share your thoughts, ideas, and suggestions.
 You make an issue here on GitHub, or if you want to get involved in development - write to me, I will be glad of any help.
 Feel free to make fork and pull requests or propose changes directly.